-In addition to funds received from the brokered private placement, the Company received \$16,118,750 from the exercise of stock options and warrants.
+Throughout 2021, the Company financed its operations primarily through an equity financing and the exercise of stock options and warrants.
+Cumulatively, the company raised gross proceeds of \$27,934,345 from these financings.
 The Company also improved its liquidity by \$3,571,342 through the conversion of convertible debentures into units of the Company.